Sign up now for the webinar replay of Trusted Routes, and learn how to assess trade lane reliability and environmental impact!

 Specific rules for exportation lead to a high volume shipping in a short period

-For Asia, as delivery lead time is too short to be shipped by sea, Beaujolais nouveau is delivered by airplane.
-Every year, airline companies are shipping Beaujolais nouveau pallets on cargo and passengers flight or even on dedicated flight on Boeing 747 airplane.
+For Asia, as the delivery lead time is too short to be shipped by sea, Beaujolais nouveau is delivered by airplane.
+Every year, airline companies are shipping Beaujolais nouveau pallets on cargo and passenger flights or even on dedicated flights on Boeing 747 airplane.

-As a unique product, The Beaujolais nouveau requires a specific and flexible supply chain solution impacting the whole shipping industry.
+As a unique product, The Beaujolais Nouveau requires a specific and flexible supply chain solution impacting the whole shipping industry.
 Having real-time visibility on your shipment will prevent your business from being impacted during this tense period.
+Additionally, integrating a carbon emission calculator feature into your supply chain management can provide valuable insights into the environmental impact of your logistics decisions, contributing to sustainability efforts.